kuroza/cs_open_source/README.md

-# Computer Science Open Source by Harith
+# Computer Science Online Resources by Harith

 All links are provided free online.
 It will help your studies.
 Inshaa Allah.